-1. Projects to be submitted for review
+- 1. Types of projects to be submitted for review

-2. Review Process
+- 2. Review Process

 - The nature of the review process and procedures

 - Required submittals/exhibits

 - Variance procedures

-3. Policies, standards and requirements
+- 3. Policies, standards and requirements

 - Floodplain policies

 - Rate control policies

 - Water quality policies

 - Erosion and sediment control policies

 - Other policies